Privacy Policy³

 • Fully implement all appropriate technical and organisational measures

-• Maintain up to date and relevant documentation on all processing activities
+• Maintain up to date and relevant documentation on all processing

 • Conducting Data Protection Impact Assessments